Active Transport as a Mechanism of Microphase Selection in Biomolecular Condensates: Three Dimensional Simulations

-To quantify noise effects more systematically, we analyze the structure factor in panels~(c) and (d).
-Panel~(c) displays the normalized structure factor $S(q)/S_{\max}$ for $e=0.05$, revealing a sharp primary peak at $q_0$ and secondary oscillations at larger $q$.
+To quantify noise effects more systematically, we analyze the structure factor in panels~(d) and (e).
+Panel~(d) displays the normalized structure factor $S(q)/S_{\max}$ for $e=0.05$, revealing a sharp primary peak at $\qO$ and secondary oscillations at larger $q$.
 These post-peak oscillations signal short-range translational order, indicating that the droplets locally adopt a quasi-regular arrangement reminiscent of a soft crystal or microphase.
 Introducing noise predominantly increases the spectral weight at large $q$, effectively lifting the high $q$ tail of $S(q)$.
-This trend reflects enhanced polydispersity and disrupted packing as the system approaches the microphase separation threshold.
-Finally, panel~(d) shows that deeper quenches ($\Delta\tau<0$) modestly increase $L$ and drive the exponent $(1-\beta)\to0.5$, indicating a crossover toward large-$q$ exponential decay in $S(q)$.
+As shown in the SI, this follows from the noise adding a $q^{-4}$ background of amplitude $\propto C_0^2$, which dominates once the deterministic tail has decayed.
+Finally, panel~(e) shows that deeper quenches ($\Delta\tau<0$) modestly increase $L$ and drive the exponent $(1-\beta)\to0.5$, indicating a crossover toward large-$q$ exponential decay in $S(q)$.
 In this regime, noise slightly enlarges $L$, consistent with enhanced interfacial fluctuations.
-These trends are nearly independent of noise amplitude, underscoring the robustness of the transport‐driven length‐scale selection.
+These trends are nearly independent of noise amplitude, underscoring the robustness of the transport‐driven length‐scale selection.\\

-\section{Anisotropic Transport}
+\subsection{Anisotropic Transport}

 While intracellular transport may appear disordered, cytoskeletal organization often leads to anisotropy in the effective diffusion of bound proteins.
 Cytoskeletal filament networks, even when not forming ordered bundles, can exhibit preferred orientations due to centrosomal organization or cell geometry.
 To investigate how such transport anisotropy affects condensate formation, we replace the scalar diffusion $\hhl$ with an anisotropic tensor $\boldsymbol{\Lambda} = \text{diag}(\hhl_\parallel, \hhl_\perp, \hhl_\perp)$ in numerical simulations, representing enhanced transport along a preferred direction.